-Business Analytics Graduate Programs Master and PhD Level
+Business Intelligence Graduate Programs

 - Some programs are more technical in nature.
 These might focus on areas like statistical analysis, coding, technology, and data mining.
 Programs like this might have more analytical roles in mind, aiming to help students develop a more specialized expertise.
 Another unique option: some programs might focus on the infrastructure and security necessary to warehouse data and access it efficiently.

 - Other programs focus more on the business side of things.
 While they may spend time on technical areas like the ones above, in general, they might look at them within a wider business context.
 For example, they might focus on using data to make educated decisions through predictive analytics.
 These programs might also spend time on a variety of other business skills outside of analytics.

 - Some business analytics schools might also take a broader approach.
 These programs may survey the whole business intelligence process.
 That could range from acquiring data in the first place and storing it, to analyzing it and learning from it.
 They may aim to establish a more generalized expertise with coursework from each of the two categories above.

 Remember that these are guidelines, and individual programs may vary from these descriptions.
 Some schools may even offer similar programs under different names.
 This can include options like data science graduate programs, data analysis graduate programs, and even big data degree programs online.
 If you have any questions or concerns, reach out to the schools you’re thinking about attending to learn more.

 Graduate schools with Business Intelligence Graduate Degree Programs

 Two factors in choosing your business intelligence graduate program are your level of education, and your target degree.
 In other words, have you been to graduate school before?
 What type of credential do you want to earn?
 Generally, business intelligence programs might be offered at three levels.
 Each of these may come with its own unique criteria and vary in their depth of study.